eleshinlomo/reactflowchart/README.md

 <li>OpenAI API</li>
 </ul>

-Limitation
+<h3>Limitation</h3>

--No Figma design or specification was given so all components sizes and styles were assumed.
+-No Figma design or specification was given so all components sizes and styles were assumed. <br/>

--I was also not able to find some logos.
+-I was also not able to find some logos.<br/>

 View Project: https://workflownodes.netlify.app